The Research

 Wikström-Frisén L, Boraxbekk CJ, Henriksson-Larsén K

 Four months of cycle-periodized resistance training in trained women.
-Loading hard sessions into the first two weeks of the cycle beat both luteal-concentrated and evenly-spread training for squat strength, jump performance, hamstring torque, and lean leg mass.
-When Lune re-programs your plan as "cycle-optimized," this is the periodization pattern it applies — not a theory, a four-month real-world result.
+Loading hard sessions into the first two weeks of the cycle beat both luteal-concentrated and evenly-spread training for several outcomes.
+This is the kind of periodization evidence Lune draws from when it frames training around cycle context.

 Read on PubMed →